 Office 365 Groups and Teams

 Included with Office 365 for Education, Groups and Teams allow members to easily collaborate and communicate with other members.
 In addition to your individual OneDrive for Business account, each Office 365 Group or Team also gets 1 TB of online file storage.
 Groups and Teams receive all of the same benefits and features of OneDrive as individual users.
 Group and Team files can then be accessed via the OneDrive for Business web app, the Teams site or desktop application, or SharePoint Online.
+You should store all critical work files in a Group or Team instead of your individual OneDrive account so they will not be deleted should you leave the university.

 SharePoint is a web-based document and information management system that integrates with Microsoft Office.
 SharePoint uses pages and web components, similar to WebPress, to organize content.
 Before Missouri State switched to Office 365 Education, some departments housed their documents on SharePoint sites to create an intranet for employees.
 Now that we use Office 365 for Education, SharePoint Online is included with each student, faculty, and staff member’s subscription.
 SharePoint Online is where all Office 365 Groups and Teams are housed; by using SharePoint Online, Office 365 Groups and Teams are integrated with other Microsoft applications like Delve, Sway, Planner, and Yammer.
 This means that users can access their Group and Team documents from both OneDrive for Business and SharePoint Online because the files are stored on SharePoint servers rather than OneDrive servers.
 Users do not need to update or maintain their Group or Team SharePoint sites unless they wish to; this is an automated process, and SharePoint Online simply serves as a backdrop for these applications.